Train operating company: Great Britain

 A number of metropolitan railways on the network are operated by the local franchise holder in conjunction with the passenger transport executive or other civic body responsible for administering public transport.
-One of these bodies, the Merseyside Passenger Transport Executive (Merseytravel) is responsible for one of three National Rail franchises not awarded by central government, namely the Merseyrail franchise, while certain National Rail services in North London came under the control of TfL in November 2007 as London Overground.
+One of these bodies, the Merseyside Passenger Transport Executive (Merseytravel) is responsible for one of three National Rail franchises not awarded by central government, namely the Merseyrail concession, while certain National Rail services in North London came under the control of TfL in November 2007 as London Overground.
 Two other franchises, the Scottish national franchise, currently operated by ScotRail, and the Welsh domestic franchise, operated by Transport for Wales, are awarded by the devolved governments of the two constituent nations.

-The Rail Delivery Group is the coordinating body of the train operating companies in Great Britain and owns the National Rail brand, which uses the former British Rail double-arrow logo and organises the common ticketing structure.
-Many of the train operating companies are in fact parts of larger companies which operate multiple franchises.
+The Rail Delivery Group is the coordinating body of the TOCs in Great Britain and owns the National Rail brand; it uses the former British Rail (BR) double-arrow logo and organises the common ticketing structure.
+Many of the TOCs are in fact parts of larger companies that operate multiple franchises.